tartiflette/tartiflette-asgi/README.md

 Build your GraphQL API with Tartiflette, then use the included `TartifletteApp` and get the following:

-- Compatibility any ASGI server and framework.
+- Compatibility with any ASGI server and framework.
 - Standalone and sub-app serving.
 - Built-in [GraphiQL] client.